Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: Methodology

 \subsubsection{Survey Validation}

-Guided by Kitchenham et al.~\cite{kitchenham2008personal}, we utilized an anonymous survey~\cite{tyagi1989effects} to collect personal opinions.
+Guided by Kitchenham et al.~\citep{kitchenham2008personal}, we utilized an anonymous survey~\citep{tyagi1989effects} to collect personal opinions.
 To increase response rates, we offered a raffle to respondents so that they can choose to leave an email to take part in the raffle to win two \$50 Amazon gift cards.
 We first sent our survey to our research partners to conduct a small scale test to refine the survey.
 They were asked to tell us (1) Whether the expressions used in the survey is clear and easy to understand, (2) How many minutes were needed to complete the whole survey.
-Finally, we modified our survey based on their feedback and limited the time of filling the survey to under 15 minutes.
+Finally, we modified our survey based on their feedback thus limiting the time for completion of the survey to under 15 minutes.